IslandViewPTA/islandview-pta-site/content/news/2020-1-newsletter.md

 Island View PTA has recently been recognized by Washington State PTA as a Platinum Membership Growth Award recipient!
 PTAs are presented with this award for enrolling members equaling at least 120% of their previous year’s total membership.
 That means our PTA is growing!
 Thank you to everyone who has become a member so far this year: YOU are the reason our PTA achieved this award!

 If you haven’t yet signed up for a 2019-2020 PTA membership, please consider joining today!
 By doing so, you are demonstrating your support for our PTA and all if does for Island View Elementary.
 You can join [here](www.islandviewpta.org/membership).

-{{< fig src="" class="max-w-xs" align="left"  >}}
+{{< fig src="PTAaward.png" class="max-w-xs" align="left"  >}}